Business practices and voting information

 Votes with management:

 Votes against management:

-*a further 26 meetings were not voted due to share-blocking and/or conflict of interest (JPM Funds)
+*a further 7 meetings were not voted due to share blocking and/or conflicts of interest (voting in relation to JPM Funds)

 About J.P.
 Morgan Asset Management